Lift Pass |

 What to expect

-Let discuss what to expect once you reach Whakapapa.
+Let's discuss what to expect once you reach Whakapapa.
 There are a number of facilities to make your stay for enjoyable, and some great ski-lifts and terrain for you to explore.

 Weather Conditions

 The weather at Mt Ruapehu can change very quickly and is known for its strong winds that whip over the mountain.
-Always be prepared with the gear so you are good for any situation.
+Always be prepared with the right gear so you are good for any situation.
 Even on a hot, spring day conditions can change relatively quickly.
 Before you go, it could be a good idea to check out 'Mt Ruapehu Essentials' Checklist to make sure you have everything packed, and double-check the metservice website for weather conditions

 Happy Valley